seacamjen/questions-answers-em/README.md

 ### Deploying

-Specify what it takes to deploy your app.
+follow the install and running instructions above to be able to run this app in your web browser.

 ## Further Reading / Useful Links